Helix Dusk Mattress Review

 - If you love the mattress but wish it were just a tad softer or firmer, Helix will send you a complimentary mattress topper.

-We brought the Helix Dusk mattress into our lab and tested it against 14 different factors that are important while mattress shopping and your sleep experience.
+We brought the Helix Dusk mattress into our lab and tested it against 14 different factors that are important to mattress shopping and your sleep experience.
 See how well this bed scored, and learn more about our review process.

 |Mattress Advisor Test||Score (Out of 10)|